crusttech/deploy/docker-compose/README.md

 - Docker (18.09 or better)
 - Docker Compose (1.23 or better)

-## Structure
+## Main services (crust-* and didmos-*)

+### Configuration

-All the services have a common deployment environment file (`crust.env`) which is in the service parent directory.
-Each service also has their local environment file (`[service].env`) in their individual service folders.
+All the services have a common deployment environment file (`.env`) which is in the service parent directory.
+Each service also has their own environment file (`config.[service].env`, `config.[service].js`) and variables under `service/environment` in `docker-compose.yml`.

+### Starting & stopping

-Generally for a test deployment, all you need to do is to rename the `VIRTUAL_HOST` variable for each individual service.
-Starting or stopping the services is as easy as running `./up.sh` and `./down.sh` in this folder.
+Generally for a test deployment, all you need to do is to rename the `DOMAIN` variable in the `.env` file.
+Starting or stopping the services is as easy as running `docker-compose up -d` and `docker-compose down`.

+### Data

-Individual services might need data storage.
-By default, a `data` folder may be created in the service folder.
+Some of the services need data storage.
+By default, a `data` subfolder is created.
 If you need to back up your services, your best bet is to shut down the service, and copy the files to your backup storage space.

 The services are as follows: